 Our care homes continue to provide care and support for their residents and we have rigorous procedures in place to minimise the risk of transmission of infection.
 All relatives and close friends should have been contacted about non-essential visiting and alternatives for keeping in touch.
 Our staff will help residents to use mobile phones or computer tablets if required.

 Following the recent publication of government guidance on enabling visits to care homes, we are considering how we can implement that guidance and ensure a rewarding visiting experience.
 There will be different arrangements at each home; more details can be obtained from each home manager.

 Carrs Lane Gardens, Colehaven Cottages, Cottrells Close, Foliot Fields, Greswold Gardens, Old Brookside, Yardley Gardens: our housing schemes

-We had closed the communal lounges on our independent housing schemes but have now reopened with strict controls in place.
+Communal lounges on our independent housing schemes are currently closed, this will be reviewed in early December.
 Scheme managers will only visit residents in an emergency, but they will keep in regular contact with residents via the community alarm scheme.
 Routine interior repairs in dwellings will not be carried out while the emergency lasts.

 We do regret the need to introduce these restrictions, but of course they are necessary in the current emergency situation.
 We hope that things can get back to normal before too long.

 updated Nov 20th